Semantic Segmentation of Anomalous Diffusion Using Deep Convolutional Networks: Analysis of model performance on simulated trajectories

-On the other hand, detecting changepoints among multiple diffusion states holds significant importance in subtask 2 as well.
+On the other hand, detecting changepoints among diffusion states holds significant importance in subtask 2 as well.
 In contrast to subtask 1, no additional post-processing techniques are required for the detection in this task.
-Instead, we can efficiently determine the positions of changepoints by examining abrupt changes in the predicted model labels.
-In line with our earlier approach, we utilize parameter $\delta c$ to quantify the performance of changepoint identifications.
-The count distribution of $\delta c$, with values ranging from -9 to 9, is depicted in Fig. 7(d).
-The finding reveals that in 91.1\% of cases, the $\delta c$ values are 0, signifying that a substantial portion of predicted changepoints are in perfect correspondence with ground truths.
-In particular, considering the highly imbalanced distribution of $\delta c$ values, a logarithmic scale is applied to the counts in Fig. 7(d) to better visualize the distribution of $\delta c$.
-Simultaneously, the statistical results for TPs, FPs, and FNs, which share the same definitions as in subtask 1, are presented in the inset of Fig. 7(d).
-As expected, TPs constitute the majority, resulting in a high F1 score of 0.8957.
-This suggests that the U-AnDi model shows slightly improved capability in identifying changepoints in subtask 2 compared to subtask 1.
+We can efficiently determine the positions of changepoints by examining abrupt changes in the predicted labels.
+In Fig. \ref{fig:fig7}(c), the distribution of $\delta c$ values ranging from -9 to 9 is presented {as a percentage of TNC}.
+A distinction from subtask 1 is that 91.1\% of the cases have $\delta c$ values of 0, indicating a significant portion of the predicted changepoints aligning perfectly with the ground truths.
+Given the highly imbalanced distribution of $\delta c$ values, a logarithmic scale is employed in Fig. \ref{fig:fig7}(c) to enhance visualization. {Moreover, $\overline {\delta c}$ as a function of the lengths of segments adjacent to changepoints is explored, with the results depicted in Fig. \ref{fig:fig7}(d).
+Differing from subtask 1, the majority of data points for both front and rear segments are concentrated around 0.
+Even as the segment length nears the trajectory length, there is no significant escalation in error.
+This suggests that U-AnDi exhibits commendable stability in segmenting trajectories with varying diffusion models, even when dealing with very short segments.}

+{Similar to subtask 1, regarding U-AnDi, WE, and U-CNN, the distribution of TP, FP, FN for $L=500$, along with the plots of recall versus precision across varying lengths and the F1-scores for different lengths are illustrated in Figs. \ref{fig:fig7}(e), \ref{fig:fig7}(f), and \ref{fig:fig7}(g) respectively.
+While the results largely mirror those from subtask 1, a stark deviation is observed in the FP count of WE, which have increased dramatically [Fig. \ref{fig:fig7}(f)].
+This surge adversely impacts the WE's precision, rendering its F1-score lower than both U-AnDi and U-CNN [Fig. \ref{fig:fig7}(g)].
+Considering that WE lacks the U-Net architecture, it can be deduced that such an architecture plays a crucial role in adeptly processing intricate local fluctuations intertwined with long-time correlations for the segmentation of anomalous diffusion.}

+{Building on insights from both subtasks, we further investigate the case where the diffusion exponent and the dynamic model concurrently vary within a single trajectory.
+Detailed findings of this analysis are presented in Appendix \ref{bothchange}, which confirms U-AnDi's adaptability and robustness in the face of such complex conditions.}